themindfulbit/td/_content/1-episodes/2013-11-22-056-sonos-showdown.md

 {{ theme:partial src="image" show="{{ number }}" title="A Musical Investment" file="overview.jpg" }}

 > #### Producer's Note
 > The proprietary wireless network that acts as the backbone of the Sonos system is called SonosNet 2.0.
 Sonos has not revealed too much about its actual protocol, but on its informational [page](https://sonos.custhelp.com/app/answers/detail/a_id/126) on this subject, Sonos calls it, "a secure, [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-encrypted, peer-to-peer wireless mesh network."
-This latter bit indicates at least one main structural difference between it and wifi, which operates on a hub-and-spoke model, as Erik describes it.
+This latter bit indicates at least one main structural difference between it and WiFi, which operates on a hub-and-spoke model, as Erik describes it.
 >
-> That isn't to say that wifi isn't capable of creating a mesh where each wireless device acts as another node that extends the network.
-Applied to wifi, this is called a [Wireless Distribution System](http://en.wikipedia.org/wiki/Wireless_distribution_system).
+> That isn't to say that WiFi isn't capable of creating a mesh where each wireless device acts as another node that extends the network.
+Applied to WiFi, this is called a [Wireless Distribution System](http://en.wikipedia.org/wiki/Wireless_distribution_system).
 WDS functions by setting each access point as either a main, relay, or remote base station.
 One of the drawbacks of WDS, and one presumes any mesh setup, is that the throughput is halved each time an access point has to pass data "across" itself, because it is simultaneously transmitting in two directions.
 >
- > If I am allowed  to speculate, I would guess that Sonos had to decide the range benefits of a mesh system and the bandwidth conservation of hub-and-spoke.
+ > If I am allowed  to speculate, I would guess that Sonos had to decide between the range benefits of a mesh system and the bandwidth conservation of hub-and-spoke.
 Having decided to maximize the former, they could only guarantee sufficient bandwidth by ensuring that they only had to account for their own data (audio and control signals).
 Hence, the private network.
  >
  > A [couple](http://xkcd.com/1070/) of other notes on SonosNet.
 First, it is definitely a WiFi network, and I know this thanks to a [teardown](http://www.ifixit.com/Teardown/Sonos+Play%3A3+Teardown/12475) by the wonderful folks at [iFixit](http://www.ifixit.com).
 It has 2.4/5 GHz 802.11a/b/g/n capability through a single Qualcomm [Atheros](http://www.qca.qualcomm.com/technology/technology.php?nav1=47&product=88) chip.
 >